-Acton taken is noted.
+Compliance is noted.

-Directive 12: Depreciation Calculation
+Directive 15: Depreciation Calculation

-The Commission had noted that DGVCL has calculated the depreciation by applying the new rates on the total gross assets, without segregating the assets as mentioned in Clause 17 of Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2009.
-The Petitioner is directed to submit the recomputed depreciation as per Clause 17 during the truing-up of FY 2010-11.
+The PGVCL has calculated the depreciation by applying the new rates on the total gross assets without segregating the assets as mentioned in Clause 17 of CERC (Terms and Conditions of Tariff) Regulations, 2009.
+It is directed to us to submit the recomputed depreciation as per clause no. during the truing-up of FY 2009-10 and thereafter.

-In compliances to the above directive, it is to clarify that Clause 17, Point 4 of CERC (Terms and Conditions of Tariff) Regulations, 2009 stipulates as under:

-"The depreciation is to be calculated annually based on Straight Line Method and at rates specified in Appendix-III to these regulations for the assets of the generating station and transmission systems."
+In compliances to the above directive it is to clarify that Clause 17 point 4 of CERC (Terms and Conditions of Tariff) Regulations, 2009 stipulates as under: "The depreciation is to be calculated annually based on Straight Line Method and at rates specified in Appendix-III to these regulations for the assets of the generating station and transmission systems".

-Further, it is provided that:

-"The remaining depreciable value as on 31st March of the year closing after a period of 12 years from the date of commercial operations shall be spread over the balance useful life of the assets."
+Further it is provided that "The remaining depreciable value as on 31st March of the year closing after a period of 12 years from the date of commercial operations shall be spread over the balance useful life of the assets."

-In this regard, it is to state that, at the time of unbundling of erstwhile Gujarat Electricity Board, Government of Gujarat had issued a Notification of transfer scheme, wherein the Government had vested assets to DGVCL and thereafter also notified opening balance-sheet mentioning the gross values of such assets and accumulated depreciation.
+In this regard it is to state that, at the time of unbundling of erstwhile Gujarat Electricity Board Hon'ble Government of Gujarat had issued a Notification of transfer scheme where in the Government had vested assets to PGVCL and thereafter also notified opening balance-sheet mentioning the gross values of such assets and accumulated depreciation.

-Thus, as per the notification of Government of Gujarat, asset-wise details which have completed a period of 12 years from the date of commercial operation, gross value, cumulative depreciation were not specified.
-Hence, the exact details, as per Clause No.17 of CERC (Terms and Conditions of Tariff) Regulations, 2009, cannot be provided.
+Thus as per the notification of Government of Gujarat, asset-wise details which have completed a period of 12 years from the date of commercial operation, gross value, cumulative depreciation was not specified.
+So the exact details as per clause No.17 of CERC (Terms and Conditions of Tariff) Regulations, 2009 cannot be made available.

-The DGVCL has started commercial operation w.e.f.
-01/04/2005.
-For Aggregate Revenue Requirement petition filing, DGVCL has provided depreciation at the rates notified by CERC/GERC, as applicable from time to time.

-Under the circumstances, the methodology of computing depreciation, in line with the directive issued by the Commission, would be as under:
+The PGVCL has started commercial operation w.e.f.
+1st April, 2005.
+For Aggregate Revenue Requirement petition filing, PGVCL has provided depreciation at the rates notified by CERC/GERC applicable from time to time.
+Under the circumstances, the methodology of computing depreciation in line with the directive issued by the Hon'ble commission would be as under:

-The depreciation has to be provided up to a period of 12 years on block of assets which have been added in the asset-grouping after 01.04.2005.
-Thereafter, the remaining depreciation will be on the balance useful life of the assets.
+The depreciation has to be provided up to a period of 12 years on block of assets which have been added in the asset-grouping after 01.04.2005 and thereafter the remaining depreciation will be on the balance useful life of the assets.
 In case of existing projects, the balance depreciable value after 12 years from 01.04.2005 will be worked out after deducting cumulative depreciation claimed till 31.03.2017 and will be spread on the balance useful life of the assets.

-Therefore, the Commission is requested to allow DGVCL to compute the depreciation at rates notified by regulations and to provide it upto a period of 12 years from 01/04/2005 and thereafter to work out the depreciation on the balance useful life of the assets.
+Therefore, the Hon'ble commission is requested to allow PGVCL to compute the depreciation at rates notified by regulations and to provide it upto a period of 12 years from 01/04/2005 and thereafter to workout the depreciation on the balance useful life of the assets.